You are here

 The ECE Building acheived LEED platinum certification in November 2019, and it is striving for a net-zero energy certification.
 From a vast array of photovoltaic cells, to a chilled beam system to cool and heat the classroom tower, ECE wil accomplish a major campus addition with maximum space and minimal carbon footprint.

 Excerpt from the ECE building website:

-The new ECE building is designed to include Solar Panels on its roof.
-The panels will provide about 11% of the building's energy needs.
+The ECE Building includes Solar Panels on its roof.
+The panels provide about 11% of the building's energy needs.
 The infrastructure for connecting these panels to the building electric supply was included in the original design and construction costs for the full building, while the solar panels themselves were funded separately.
-This specific project is to have a series of photovoltaic solar arrays on the roof of the building with a 300 kW peak power rating, capable of generating an estimated 470 MWh of electricity annually.

 - Building Technologies Office